quantfinlib/screamer/DEVGUIDE.md

 | screamer__lag                   | screamer  | lag                 |          | array,window_size               |

-This table forms the basis of comparing screamer functions against reference implementations, both for unit testing and for performance benchmark tests.
+This table is basis of comparing screamer functions against reference implementations, both for unit testing and for performance benchmark tests.

+The  `test/test_reference_impl.py` script collect this table, loop over all function in the screamer lib, and looks for the same function in other libs.
+If a pair is found it will run a test to see if both version give the same return value.

 # Running Examples